skip to Main Content

 You are welcome to bring your car or motorcycle for a maximum term of 6 months – for personal use.
 To extend the period, you will have to reach out to the Spanish Customs Agency – Direccion General de Aduanas.

 Spain uses Euro (€) as the main currency.
-There are a total of seven notes – 5,10,20,50,100,200 and 500 and eight coins – €1, €2, and 1,2, 5, 10, 20, 50 cents.
+There are a total of seven notes – 5,10,20,50,100,200, and 500 and eight coins – €1, €2, and 1,2, 5, 10, 20, and 50 cents.
 Euro coins have an EU motif on one side and Spanish national symbols on the other.
-As a result, you are going to be able to use the Spanish Euros in any other European Union country – great for those European holidays!
+As a result, you are going to be able to use your Euros in any other European Union country – great for those European holidays!
+Furthermore, Spain’s cost of living is considerably lower than the UK if you’re considering a move.

-Before travelling to Spain, it might be worth exchanging some Euros in the local post office or money exchange shop.
+Before travelling to Spain, it might be worth exchanging some Euros at the local post office or money exchange shop.
 Alternatively, you can take some euros out at Spanish ATMs – keep in mind that your bank issuer may charge some fees.
-Lastly, you can exchange it at a Spanish Bank or the Airport upon arrival.
+Lastly, you can exchange cash at a Spanish Bank or the airport upon arrival.

 an image of City of Arts and Science institution in Valencia Spain

 Finding housing that fits your needs, in a new country, can be challenging.
+If you are to source your own accommodation, long-term housing may be easier to find when on the ground.
 Here are our tips for finding your perfect home.

-Firstly, reach out to your colleagues and other fellow expatriates for places to live.
-In Spain, landlords prefer renting to tenants that are either recommended to them or known in their social circles.
+1. Reach out to your colleagues and other fellow expatriates for information about places to live.
+In Spain, landlords prefer renting to tenants who are either recommended to them or known in their social circles.

-Secondly, visit the neighbourhood where you’d like to rent, before moving to Spain.
+2. Visit the neighbourhood you’d like to rent, before moving to Spain.
 Keep your eyes peeled for orange rent placards in windows and note down contact information.
-If you’d like to go for an apartment, have a chat with concierges – they will know which apartments are up for rent.
+If you’d like to go for an apartment, have a chat with the concierges – they will know which apartments are up for rent.

 Lastly, search for properties online.
 Check out idealista.com and fotocasa.com for rental properties.